 MINIGUIDE: Hiking trails in northern Linköping

-The northern Linköping is filled with exciting oak woodlands, a ravine where the ferns has taken over and if you're lucky - you will se wild orchids bloom freely in the woods.
-All of the destination within the northern region of Linköping that we list below is also reachable by bike.
-Prepare yourself for a beautiful adventure in some of northern Linköping's nature pearls.
+The northern parts of Linköping are filled with exciting oak woodlands, a ravine where the ferns have taken over and if you're lucky - you will see wild orchids bloom freely in the woods.
+All of the areas within the northern region of Linköping that we list below are also accessible by bike.
+Prepare yourself for a beautiful adventure!

 1. City of oaks, by bike or on foot

 There are a total of 25 km signposted paths through the magnificent oak woodlands in and around Linköping.

 A brochure with a map, Ekarnas stad, is available for download at linkoping.se.
 There are also information signs along the paths.

 Travel from Berg to Vånga about 4 km to Stjärnorp church.
 The trail is about 2 km long, moderately difficult terrain and starts close to Stjärnorp old castle.
 The trail is not marked but there is an information board next to the car park.
 For part of the trail, climbing experience is desirable.
 This trail offers exciting hiking both down in the ravine and up on the sides, through a lush, exotic environment, including leafy trees and ferns.

 The trail is one of Östergötland´s richest bat sites.
 Parking space is available by the church.
 Make sure you visit the ruins of Stjärnorp castle.